hamzasalahds/hospital_database/README.md

 ###### This is a summary of all users’ requirements to develop a single shared database.

 * Patient:
-  - Information: Full Name, Phone Number, Home Address.
+  - Information: Full Name, Phone Number, Home Address, Contact Information and Relationship.
 * Symptom:
   - Symptoms Start Date
   - Last Testing Date